What does success mean to me?

 I don't know.

-"safe" route — Study hard, get a good job, and live life comfortably.
+I went through the usual "safe" route — Study hard, get a good job, and live life comfortably.

 That was not to be.
 After graduation, or rather months before graduation, it dawned on most of my peers that finding jobs for us graduates prove to be a trying time.
 Everyone of us had seen how trying it was for our seniors.